-Now that you have the basics down, let’s go a little deeper and talk about WOODS!
+Now that you have the basics down, let’s go a little deeper and talk about the Best Wood for String Art!

 The size of the board depends on your pattern.